sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 tags: [js]
 ---

-We have talked briefly about [Jest][4] before in this [blog][10] before, but only on how to write basic test and set it up within your project.
+We have talked briefly about [Jest][4] before in this [blog][10] before, but only on how to write a basic test and set it up within your project.

 Let's dive a bit further with some interesting cases and advanced features that jest has to offer.
-If I didn't talk about your favourite jest feature, let me know in the comment 🧡
+If I didn't talk about your favourite jest feature, let me know in the comment. 🧡

 ### Timeout and retries

-When testing asynchronous connection or with weird setup you may encounter flaky tests which will fail in the pipeline due to timeout issues (jest's default timeout is 5seconds) or because the test is flaky by design.
+When testing asynchronous connection or with a unique setup, you may encounter flaky tests which will fail in the pipeline due to timeout issues (jest's default timeout is 5seconds).

+Although the test can be flaky by design.
 The ideal solution would be to spend the required amount of time and fix the codebase and its tests, but that's not always possible or realistic.
-In those occasion you can use:
+On those occasions you can use:

 ```js
 jest.retryTimes(3);